aspuru-guzik-group/Rational-design-of-organic-molecules-with-inverted-gaps/README.md

-# Rational-design-of-organic-molecules-with-inverted-gaps
-Code and data for "Rational Design of Organic Molecules with Inverted Gaps between First Excited Singlet and Triplet".

 # Supplementary Material for "Rational Design of Organic Molecules with Inverted Gaps between First Excited Singlet and Triplet"
 ### Robert Pollice, Benjamin Ding, Alán Aspuru-Guzik
 ### Preprint: (to be published)